bleech/visual-regression-tests/readme.txt

 = How does visual regression testing work? =

 Tests can be done manually, pixel-by-pixel, DOM-based or AI-based.
-In all cases you compare an earlier website state with a newer website state.
+In all cases, you compare an earlier website state with a newer one.
 Our Visual Regression Tests Plugin takes periodical screenshots and compares them on a split screen.

 = Why should I use a tool for visual regression tests? =